KoRIOz675/DnDCharacterApp/README.md

 ### Future improvement

 This section is for features that will be implemented after the base of the project is finished.

+## Copyrights and Other stuff

+The style used is Primer Light from [AtlantaFX](https://mkpaz.github.io/atlantafx/).